Volunteer and Part-time Work

 • Returning to school is generally recommended before returning to work or volunteering.

-• Seek medical advice regarding your return to work plan.
+• Seek medical advice regarding your return-to-work plan.

 • You may benefit from work modifications or job accommodations.